 nn Sno-tw=Tn m st qsnt

-neg.ex detain\-pass-2pl in place dire
+neg.ex detain\mod-pass-2pl in place dire

 ‘You shall not be detained in a dire place.’
-(Stela of Nebipusenwosret = BM EA 101 line 1415)
+(Stela of Nebipusenwosret = BM EA 101 line 14–15)

 As is often the case, the use of the negative existential first extends only to part of the verbal system.
-Within Middle Egyptian (200BCE), nn in fact does not become the Standard Negation, but comes to be used in a verbal construction with modal semantics.
-I will focus here on the beginning of this process of extension to the verbal system that is never fully completed, part of the verbal system remaining untouched until Coptic.
+Within Middle Egyptian (2200–1700 BCE), nn in fact does not become the Standard Negation, but comes to be used in a verbal construction with modal semantics.
+I will focus here on the beginning of this process of extension to the verbal system that is never fully completed, with part of the verbal system remaining untouched until Coptic.
 Two historical scenarios appear to compete in the explanation of this process:

-one involves only the transfer of a whole inherited construction where nn stems out of ni wnas is the case in negative existential constructions,
+one involves only the transfer of a whole inherited construction, where nn stems out of ni wn, as is the case in negative existential constructions, and

 the other involves a proper expansion of the negative existential nn to negate a modal form.